koihin/diceandgames/content/post/dust-history-of-the-world.md

 ## A World in Dust - 1937 to Present Day
 {{< figure src="/images/dust-world-map-sep-1947-sm.jpg" alt="Map of the World 1947" link="/images/dust-world-map-sep-1947-md.jpg">}}

+Dust 1947 is set in a uchronic diesel-punk alternate 1947 where World War II rages on.
+Alien technology has enabled super-weapons, walking tanks and other awe-inspiring machines of destruction.

 ### 1937
 July: Japanese forces invade mainland China.
 World War II starts in Asia.